- A number of researchers have doubts as to whether dogs can actually experience love in the way humans do.

 The conclusion that one can draw from this is that these dogs were behaving as if they had a stronger bond with their human caretaker than with their brother or sister, despite the fact that they had been in the company of that dog for all of their lives.
 This was true even though these dogs have not led the same kind of living experience as a pet dog has, and therefore have not had continued intimate contact that pet dogs have with their human owners.

 Humans are more socially significant to dogs

 If we are to draw any comparison between dogs and wolves based on this research, it would be to note that dogs, like wolves, do have territories, at least in the sense that they feel most comfortable when they are in familiar places.
 We know that in the wild, wolves can move to new places without any rise in their stress levels, as long as they are in the company of members of their pack.
 The same is true of dogs, however, it appears that the most significant pack member is likely to be a human (usually the dog's owner) and not another individual of its own species.
 For most dogs, their owner has been a constant feature in their lives since they were puppies.
 It appears that we not only bred dogs to accept dogs and humans as relevant social partners but to view humans as being more significant socially than other canines.

 This has important implications for when dogs are being re-homed.
-Shelters often feel that dogs who have lived together in pairs must only be adopted out to a new home which is willing to take both dogs.
-If we extrapolate from the present research this seems like an unnecessary practice, as long as the home to which each dog is going has an individual human that the dog can bond with.
-Fortunately research has shown that dogs can quickly bond with a new human being based upon only a few minutes of friendly attention over a couple of days.
+Shelters often feel that dogs who have lived together in pairs must only be adopted out to a new home that is willing to take both dogs.
+If we extrapolate from the present research, this seems like an unnecessary practice, as long as the home to which each dog is going has an individual human that the dog can bond with.
+Fortunately, research has shown that dogs can quickly bond with a new human being based upon only a few minutes of friendly attention over a couple of days.